Codemos-Inc/Codemos-Modern/README.md

   3. **Adaptation Mode:** You can select which adaptation mode your theme would use.
 (Adaptation mode determines how much your accent color influence the rest of the UI.
 See [adaptability section](#adaptability) for more information)
      ![adaptation-mode](images/conf-ui-theme-4.png)

 - **From Registries:** You can also choose an auxiliary theme.
 Auxiliary themes are the themes that are not bundled with Modern but can be installed from the auxiliary theme registries.
-Codemos provides a builtin registry that features some of the most popular themes.
+Codemos provides a built-in registry that features some of the most popular themes.
 You can also create your own registries.
 See [modularity section](#modularity) for more information.

   1. **Auxiliary UI Theme:** You can select which auxiliary theme your Modern will use as the UI theme.
 (Auxiliary theme will be installed and activated automatically from the indicated registry)
      ![ui-theme-from-registries](images/conf-ui-theme-2-a.png)